alanng10/class-lang/Docue/Article/Word/a.md

 Word "cape" has meaning that is slash end.

-Word "flat" has meaning that is flat style.

 Word "miter" has meaning that is miter style.

 Word "bevel" has meaning that is bevel style.